Image

 Illegal Search and Seizure

 Law enforcement often makes procedural errors, violating an individual’s Fourth Amendment rights under the Constitution.
-The defense team at Combs Waterkotte is vigilant in protecting your rights, future, and best interests.
-Law enforcement can occasionally push the limits on getting a warrant or may search beyond the scope of said warrant.
-If evidence against you was seized illegally, your child pornography defense lawyer will argue it is inadmissible.
+The defense team at Combs Waterkotte always has your rights, your future, and your best interests in mind in Johnson County, MO.
+If evidence was seized illegally, your Johnson County, MO child pornography defense lawyer will argue its inadmissibility.

 Entrapment

-Entrapment can manifest in various scenarios throughout the Johnson County, MO area.
-This defense asserts that you would not have committed the offense if law enforcement hadn’t initiated contact with you and persuaded you to do so.
-In some cases, officers may induce individuals to purchase content which wasn’t clearly labeled or believed to be child porn, only to arrest them for buying child porn.
-Entrapment occurs more frequently than we might realize, especially in instances where law enforcement conducts child porn sting operations, rounding up multiple individuals, not all of whom are guilty.
+Entrapment can occur in a variety of situations throughout Missouri.
+The defense is rooted in the fact that you would not have committed the offense if law enforcement hadn’t initiated contact with you and persuaded you to do so.
+In some cases, officers may induce individuals to purchase content that wasn’t clearly labeled or believed to be child porn, only to arrest them for buying child porn.
+Entrapment happens more often than we might know – particularly when law enforcement runs a child porn sting operation which may round up a multitude of people, not all of whom are guilty.

 Psychological Addiction/Mitigating Circumstances

-While it isn’t necessarily a winning defense, claiming a psychological addiction to child pornography can serve as a strategy to reduce your sentence or, in some cases, avoid imprisonment through participation in a treatment program and probation.
-Your Combs Waterkotte Johnson County, MO defense attorney may present various mitigating factors, like mental health issues, a history of abuse or neglect, extreme stress or anxiety, family conflict, lack of guidance as a child, and more.
+While it isn’t necessarily a winning defense, claiming a psychological addiction to child pornography is a possible means to minimize your sentence or, in some cases, avoid imprisonment through participation in a treatment program and probation.
+Your Combs Waterkotte Johnson County, MO defense attorney may present a variety of mitigating factors, like mental health issues, a history of abuse or neglect, extreme stress or anxiety, family conflict, lack of guidance as a child, and others.

 Child Pornography Defense Lawyer Johnson County, MO | Johnson County, MO Criminal Defense Attorneys | Combs Waterkotte

-Child pornography charges are serious and can cast enduring, if not permanent, shadows on your reputation and future in Johnson County, MO.
-However, even in the face of such severity, there exist defenses that can wield effectively by the adept and relentless Combs Waterkotte legal team.
-Don’t risk navigating the uncertainties and complexities of the Johnson County or Missouri legal system alone.
+Child pornography charges are serious and can have lasting, if not permanent, implications on your reputation and future in Johnson County, MO.
+But, as serious as they are, there are defenses available from the skilled and tenacious Combs Waterkotte legal team.
+Attempting to navigate the uncertainties and intricacies of the legal system in Johnson County or Missouri along is risky.

-We recognize that good people often find themselves caught in bad situations in Johnson County and throughout Missouri.
-We are here to help.
-Call our accomplished Johnson County, MO child pornography defense lawyers as soon as possible at (314) 900-HELP or complete our online contact form to arrange a free, confidential consultation.
+We know that good people often find themselves in unfortunate circumstances in Johnson County and throughout Missouri.
+We’re here to help.
+Call our accomplished Johnson County, MO child pornography defense lawyers today at (314) 900-HELP or complete our online contact form to schedule a free, confidential case review.

 View Service Areas